Editorial Guidelines

 fundraising, fundraiser

-In University usage, the words fundraising and fundraiser do not require a hyphen.
+In University usage, the words fundraising and fundraiser are one word; do not require a hyphen.

 • The job offers fundraising opportunities.